-EXISTING VOLUME/CAPACITY
+EXISTING VOLUME TO CAPACITY RATIOS

 The majority of roads within the study area currently operate under capacity which allows for general, free flow traffic.
-5% of roads are approaching or near capacity, while 10% of roads are over capacity (see Figure 16).
+Five percent of roads are approaching or near capacity, while 10% of roads are over capacity (see Figure 16).
 These roads fall mainly within Goldsboro city limits, or just outside of them.
-The five roads with the highest capacity are: Wayne Memorial Drive, Ash Street, and US 13/Berkeley/ Boulevard, Royall Avenue, and NC 111.
+The five roads with the highest volume to capacity ratios are: Wayne Memorial Drive, Ash Street, and US 13/Berkeley Boulevard, Royall Avenue, and NC 111.